 #2 Have a checklist

 Some couples go to the extent of having two shooters so they capture every single moment.
-But if your budget doesn't allow for it (and even if you do), don't forget to give a list of must-have shots and portraits to your photographer.
-After all, you can't expect them to have telepathic abilities and know that you planned for that close up of you and aunt Marge.
+But if your budget doesn't allow for it (and even if you do), consider giving a list of must-have shots and portraits to your photographer.
+A seasoned pro would know what to shoot, but after all, you can't expect him or her to have telepathic abilities and know that you planned for that close up of you and aunt Marge.

 #3 It's all about perspective

 So.
 Your wedding photos are out, and you're less than thrilled (okay you positively hate them).
-Reevaluate why you hate them - make sure you're not being overcritical over that bit of armpit flab,(See: 5 ways to look thinner in your wedding photos), or how the dress you picked doesn't look like how you envisioned it in pictures.
+Reevaluate why you hate them - make sure you're not being overcritical over that bit of armpit flab,(See: Look slimmer instantly!
+8 tricks for your wedding photo shoot), or how the dress you picked doesn't look like how you envisioned it in pictures.